 Coming Soon

-Omar Alonso and Ricardo Baeza-Yatese
+Omar Alonso and Ricardo Baeza-Yates

 In the last decade, deep learning and word embeddings have made significant impacts on information retrieval by adding techniques based in neural networks and language models.
 At the same time, certain search modalities like neural IR and conversational search have become more popular.
 This book, written by international academic and industry experts, brings the field up to date with detailed discussions of these new approaches and techniques.
 The book is organized in three sections: Foundations, Adaptations and Concerns, and Verticals.